Zelus-fitness/zelus-react-native/README.md

-# Getting Started with Create React App
+# Getting Started with Expo App

 This project was bootstrapped with Expo, you can follow installation instructions [here](https://docs.expo.dev/get-started/installation/).